5 Boundary-Setting Scripts for Co-Parent Conflicts

 "If there's a medical or safety emergency with the kids, of course call me right now.
 For everything else, I'll respond in writing by [specific day/time]."

-Real-time conversations with a high-conflict co-parent often become rapid-fire exchanges where boundaries dissolve in seconds.
-Written communication gives you control over your pacing, your tone, and your ability to stay on-script.
-It also creates a record — which matters if disagreements later end up in front of a mediator or court.
+Real-time conversations with a high-conflict co-parent become rapid-fire exchanges where boundaries dissolve in seconds.
+Writing gives you control over pacing and tone, and creates a record that matters if disagreements later reach a mediator or court.

-Some co-parents genuinely do communicate better by phone, and not every call is an ambush.
-Use your judgment.
-This script is specifically for situations where you've noticed a pattern: the "urgent" calls that turn into 45-minute arguments about topics that could have been a two-sentence text.
+Not every call is an ambush, and some co-parents genuinely do communicate better by phone.
+This script is for the pattern you've already noticed: the "urgent" calls that turn into 45-minute arguments about topics that could have been a two-sentence text.

 Script 3: Parenting Criticism and Unsolicited Feedback

-Your co-parent comments on your household rules, your partner, your parenting decisions during your custodial time, or your children's behavior "because of" something you're doing.
+Use this when your co-parent comments on your household rules, your partner, or your decisions during your custodial time.

 "I hear your concern.
 During my parenting time, I'll continue making decisions I believe are in [child's name]'s best interest.
 Is there anything about the schedule or logistics we need to address?"